Iraqi dinar: Post-1990 developments

 After the Gulf War in 1990, due to UN sanctions, Iraq was no longer able to place orders with the British security printing firm De La Rue for further issues of the previously high quality notes, so new notes were produced.
-The pre-1990 notes became known as Swiss dinars while the new dinar notes were called Saddam dinars.
-Due to United States and the international sanctions on Iraq along with excessive government printing, the Saddam dinar currency devalued quickly.
-By late 1995, US$1 was valued at 3,000 Saddam dinars on the black market.
+The pre-1990 notes became known as Swiss dinars while the new dinar notes were called Iraqi dinars.
+Due to United States and the international sanctions on Iraq along with excessive government printing, the Iraqi dinar currency devalued quickly.
+By late 1995, US$1 was valued at 3,000 Iraqi dinars on the black market.

 During the Iraqi no-fly zones conflict, Swiss dinars notes continued to circulate in the then politically isolated Kurdish-populated northern Iraq.
-The northern Iraqi Kurdistan government that was created as a result, refused to accept the inflated Saddam dinar notes (which were issued in huge amounts).
-Since the supply of Saddam dinar notes increased while the supply of Swiss dinar notes remained stable (even decreased because of notes taken out of circulation), the Swiss dinar notes appreciated against the Saddam dinar note.
+The northern Iraqi Kurdistan government that was created as a result, refused to accept the inflated Iraqi dinar notes (which were issued in huge amounts).
+Since the supply of Iraqi dinar notes increased while the supply of Swiss dinar notes remained stable (even decreased because of notes taken out of circulation), the Swiss dinar notes appreciated against the Iraqi dinar note.
 By having its own stable supply of the Swiss Iraqi dinars, the politically isolated region effectively evaded inflation, which ran rampant throughout the rest of the country.

-After Saddam Hussein was deposed in the 2003 invasion of Iraq, the Iraqi Governing Council and the Office for Reconstruction and Humanitarian Assistance printed more Saddam dinar notes as a stopgap measure to maintain the money supply until a new currency could be introduced.
+After Saddam Hussein was deposed in the 2003 invasion of Iraq, the Iraqi Governing Council and the Office for Reconstruction and Humanitarian Assistance printed more Iraqi dinar notes as a stopgap measure to maintain the money supply until a new currency could be introduced.